General Register Office for England and Wales: Births

-In the early days of the system, it was up to each local registrar to find out what births, marriages and deaths had taken place in his sub-district.
-It has therefore been estimated that only about 50–60% of births, both legitimate and illegitimate, were registered as parents were not legally obliged to inform the registrar.
-It has been estimated that in some parts of England up to 15% of births were not registered between 1837 and 1875.
-As a result of the Births and Deaths Act 1874, registration was made compulsory from 1875 and the onus was now on parents to inform the registrar when they had a child and penalties were imposed on those who failed to register.
-Births had to be registered within 42 days at the district or sub-district office, usually by the mother or father.
-If more days had elapsed but it was less than three months since the birth, the superintendent registrar had to be present and if between three months and a year, the registration could only be authorised by the Registrar General.
+In the early days of the system, it was up to each local registrar to find out what births had taken place in his sub-district, often employing help to do so.
+Mark Herber gives an estimate that in some parts of England up to 15% of births between 1837 and 1875 were not registered, although some perceived omissions were due to missing indexes, wrongly indexed entries and spelling errors.
+As a result of the Births and Deaths Registration Act 1874 (37 & 38 Vict. c.
+38), from 1875 the onus was on parents to inform the registrar when they had a child, and penalties were imposed on those who failed to register.
+Births had to be registered within 42 days at the district or sub-district office, usually by the mother or father, or for a fee the registrar could visit the home.

-Until 1926, there were no registrations at all of still born children.
+Until 1926, there were no registrations at all of stillborn children.
 For illegitimate children, the original 1836 legislation provided that "it shall not be necessary to register the name of any father of a bastard child".
-From 1850, instructions to registrars were clarified to state that, "No putative father is allowed to sign an entry in the character of "Father"."
-However, the law was changed again 1875 to allow a father of an illegitimate child to record his name on his child's birth certificate if he attended the register office with the mother.
+From 1850, instructions to registrars were clarified to state that, "No putative father is allowed to sign an entry in the character of 'Father'."
+However, the law was changed again in 1875 to allow a father of an illegitimate child to record his name on his child's birth certificate if he attended the register office with the mother.
 In 1953 a child's father could also be recorded on the birth certificate, if not married to the mother, without being physically present to sign the register.